twinbase/twinbase/README.md

 # twinrepo-test

-Test repository for managing and distributing digital twin documents
+This domain contains digital twin documents.

+Address space and more info available at https://github.com/juusoautiosalo/twinrepo-test